b-jazz/stravamous/README.md

   on other operating systems.
 + You need to download `GPSBabel` (a great piece of software for converting GPS output to many different formats)
-+ You need to install a pip module called configurati.
-I'll make this a package requirement in the future.
++ You need a custom version of a package named configurati (until my fixes get pulled and released) that has been fixed to run under Python3.
+You can get that version at https://github.com/b-jazz/configurati.git
++ You also need a custom version of gpxpy (until my fixes get pulled and released there as well).
+Those changes are in the "superset" branch of https://github.com/b-jazz/gpxpy.git

 ## Notes

 I haven't done much on this and it barely works for my immediate needs.
 That will change depending on how much time I decide to put into this and how many others might be using it.
 Drop me a note if you want to use this and have feature requests so I can help prioritize my efforts.